 Prior to filing your case, you must complete a credit counseling briefing.
 You may do this in person, online, or by phone.
 There are several agencies approved by the U.S. Trustee's Office.
 Most charge \$50 or less for the counseling (or \$50 per married couple if it's a joint filing).
-Truth be told, credit counseling is a waste of \$50.
+Truth be told, credit counseling is a waste of money.
 But it's required.
-It will not take very long, usually only 20-30 minutes.
+It will not take very long, usually a bit over an hour.
 The counselor will ask you about your debts, your income, and your expenses.
 The counselor cannot stop you from filing bankruptcy.
-He's not a gatekeeper.
 You are simply required to give the information to the counselor and complete the session.
 When I ask my clients what the credit counselor told them, they almost always report "he told me to file bankruptcy."
 Keep in mind that while this makes little sense, it's your ticket into the bankruptcy system.

-After you file your case, you must do another course.
-It's called "Debtor Education."
+After you file your case, you must do another course called "Debtor Education."
 This is essentially a budgeting and financial management course.
 Like the credit counseling course, you may take this course from any agency approved by the U.S. Trustee's office.
 Many clients say they learned a few things from the debtor education course.
 So for some clients, it's helpful.
-For a list of agencies I recommend for both required courses, see my checklist of mandatory documents on the resource page of my website:
+For agencies that we recommend for both required courses, see our checklist of mandatory documents.